 Bia Hoi Junction

 Nested perfectly at the junction of Ta Hien and Luong Ngoc Quyen Streets, drinking draught beer on a stool in this junction has become a classic nighttime activity in Hanoi.
 With a glass of beer that costs between VND 5,000 to VND 8,000, a plastic plate of sunflower seeds and a lot of people, your night time in Hanoi might become an unforgettable experience.
 This junction is also the place you can find many delicious street foods of Hanoi – skewered meats, beef jerky, cheese stick, etc.

-On every weekend, right in the heart of Old Quarter the night market spreads over 2 kilometers from Dong Kinh Nghia Thuc square to Dong Xuan market.
-Night market is famous to tourists but it’s not a tourist market, therefore you should be watch out for pickpocketing and overcharging.
+On every weekend, right in the heart of Old Quarter, the night market spreads over 2 kilometres from Dong Kinh Nghia Thuc square to Dong Xuan market.
+The night market is famous to tourists but it’s not a tourist market, therefore you should be watching out for pickpocketing and overcharging.
 You will find here anything from street food, beer, souvenirs to all kinds of clothing.
 Bargaining is very common in Vietnam and it might be fun haggling down the prices.